lorin/activitygraph/README.md

 ![ActivityGraph](activitygraph.png).

-Pan by dragging with the left mouse button, zoom by dragging with the right mouse button.
+## Interacting with ActivityGraph

+Use the left mouse button (while moving the mouse) to pan.

+Use the right mouse button (while moving the mouse) to zoom.

+Double-click on a series in a group to collapse all of the series elements to the same y-value.

 ## Building ActivityGraph